ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ## Images

-TinyCLR OS supports the BMP, GIF, and JPG.
+TinyCLR OS supports BMP, GIF, and JPG file formats.
 See the [Image Decoders](image-decoders.md) page.

 ---

 ## Fonts

-Fonts are well supported.
+Fonts are fully supported.
 They are covered [here](font-support.md).